clebsonsh/dev-setup/README.md

 # Setup for Full-Stack Laravel Development on Ubuntu 22.04

-This script automates the installation of the essential components required for Full-Stack Laravel development:
+This setup guide automates the installation of essential components required for Full-Stack Laravel development on Ubuntu 22.04.

+## Components Installed

 - **PHP**: Choose from versions 8.3, 8.2, 8.1, 8.0, 7.4
 - **Composer**
 - **Nginx**
-- **MySQL**
+- **MariaDB**
 - **Laravel Valet**
 - **Laravel Installer**
 - **NVM (Node Version Manager)**